camilotejeiro/kicad_cat_library/rules.md

 * (2) Symbol visual style
     + (i) Symbol origin
-        - Center of symbol recommended (but not required).
+        - Center of symbol strongly recommended (but not required).
             Other constraints (e.g. pin placement have precedence)
     + (ii) Symbol body line with
         - 10 mils